ebursztein/sitefab/plugins/post/processor/read_time/README.md

 # Reading Time Plugin

-Compute how long the article will talke to read for an average speed.
+Compute how long the article will take to read for an average speed.

 ## Usage

-Add the following snipset to your template to display the time it takes to read the post.
+Add the following snippet to your template to display the time it takes to read the post.

 ```python
 {% if post.meta.read_time %}